ECP-VeloC/VELOC/docs/userguide.rst

     reserve N+K nodes (to survive a maximum of K total failures over the entire application runtime) do
-        run the active backend if not alive (on the surviving nodes) run the application (on the surviving nodes) while (failure detected) // e.g, exit code of the application
+        run the application (on the surviving nodes) while (failure detected) // e.g, exit code of the application